 Primarily responsible for resolving allegations of misconduct in a timely and consistent manner.
 Cases related to Title IX are heard, and decided, on an individual basis taking each situation's circumstances into account.
-Additional information regarding the hearing process can be found at Resolution of Alleged Sexual Misconduct (student-conduct.gmu.edu/our-process/resolution-of-alleged-sexual-assault).
+Additional information regarding the hearing process, including the standard of evidence that will be used during any conduct proceeding, can be found at Resolution of Alleged Sexual Misconduct (studentconduct.gmu.edu/our-process/ resolution-of-alleged-sexual-assault).